theMyle/goFS/README.md

 Press Enter to exit...
 _______________________________________________________________

-Enter the file extension\s the you wish to filter: png jpeg

 -- FILTERING --

 PARSING FILES   [/]     -- Time: [ 3.28s ] -- Files: [ 26606 ]